Table of Contents

 What is cleft lip and cleft palate?

 Cleft lip and cleft palate are birth defects.
-They are also known as orofacial clefts.
+They happen when a baby’s lip or mouth don’t form correctly early in pregnancy.
 The word cleft means split or break.
 Cleft lip is an opening in the upper lip and nose.
 Cleft palate is an opening in the roof of the mouth (palate).

 Symptoms of cleft lip and cleft palate